 - While all of the above apply to international applicants, you do have a firm deadline of February 1st.

-We encourage each student, international or domestic to begin applying as early as possible to be considered for fellowships and scholarships.
-The review process will begin November 1st for Fall semester entry.
+We encourage each student, international or domestic to begin applying as soon as the application is open, time may vary between September-November.
+Apply as early as possible to be considered for fellowships and scholarships.
+The review process will begin in November for Fall semester entry.
 Decisions on applications are typically made by April 15th for Fall semester entry.

 You will need to have all the requested application items in *.pdf format ready for uploading when you start your application.
 If you are unable to complete your application in one sitting, you may save the application and return to it later.
 However, once you click on submit and pay the application fee, you won’t be able to upload additional materials.